 Picture of the iliotibial (IT) band

-When the knee is flexed, the IT band is located behind the femoral condyle, a bony outcropping of the femur or thighbone at the knee.
+When the knee is flexed, the IT band is located behind the femoral epicondyle, a bony outcropping of the femur or thighbone at the knee.
 The IT band moves forward across the condyle when the knee is extended.
-There is a sac or bursa that allows the band to glide across the condyle, but should inflammation occur in the area, the increased friction from repeated rubbing of the iliotibial band against the bony condyle can cause pain, especially along the outer (lateral) aspect of the knee joint.
+There is a sac or bursa that allows the band to glide across the condyle, but should inflammation occur in this area, the increased friction from repeatedly rubbing the iliotibial band across the bony condyle can cause pain, especially along the outer (lateral) aspect of the knee joint.

 If the symptoms are ignored, the inflammation can continue and